TritonDataCenter/sdc-napi/docs/index.md

 # Fabric VLANs

-These enpoints manage a user's fabric VLANs.
+These endpoints manage a user's fabric VLANs.

+## Fabric VLAN fields

+All endpoints take an optional `fields` parameter, which is an array specifying the properties that will be returned in the response body.
+The properties supported are:

+- description
+- name
+- owner_uuid
+- vlan_id
+- vnet_id

 ## ListFabricVLANs (GET /fabrics/:owner_uuid/vlans)